rjray/bookmarkos-tools/METRICS.md

 12. Average folder size

 Items 3-8 are only calculated when there is a second (basis) data-set to compare the focus data-set with.
+In the absence of a basis the values will reflect an assumption that all content is new.

 ### Bookmarks Metrics